• Naples Chapter

 This annual event takes place inside the Naples Botanical Garden.
 Explore a curated display of Ikebana arrangements from four different Ikebana schools, showcasing the diversity of this Japanese art form.

 The Ginza sale offers a unique opportunity to purchase containers, floral art tools, and Japanese items.
-And, for those inspired to delve deeper, you will have the chance to sign up for Ikebana classes with top notch teachers (Senseis).
+And, for those inspired to delve deeper, you will have the chance to sign up for Ikebana classes with top notch teachers (Sensei).

 Entrance to the Ikebana exhibit is free, but please note that an admission fee is required for entry to the Naples Botanical Garden, unless you are already a member of the Garden.